kkirby16/mod-1-project/README.md

  -Edit their name.

 First, you are brought to a main menu with 4 options:

+*This app is buit so that you have to use one of the below fake user's names of your choice when you are prompted to enter your name:

+Micky, Eugene, Stephen, Joy, Tom, Christina, Pete, Richard, Ben or Mike

   1. View a list of the top 20 ski resorts in the world and/or purchase a ticket.
      -If 1 is entered here you see a list with fake names representing 20 of the top ski resorts in the world.
      -You can then press 1 to go back to the main menu if you wish.